mikidoi/game-app/readme.md

 $ browser-sync start --server --files "css/*.css"
 ```

-On terminal (This is an example. please check URLS on your terminal)
+On terminal (This is an example. please check URLs on your terminal)

 ```
 [Browsersync] Access URLs: